CasperN/silica/Design.md

   1. Enhance Parser (`grammar.js`, `parse.rs`) and AST/TypeChecker (`ast.rs`) to support more language features (e.g., structs, basic references).
       1. The parser does not yet support structs, through the AST/Typechecker does.
       2. References and Effects are the likely next step for the type checker
-  2. Implement Lowering from the type-annotated AST to the SSA/MIR form (`sst.rs`).
+  2. Implement Lowering from the type-annotated AST to the SSA/MIR form (`ssa.rs`).
       1. Implement last use inference
       2. Implement lifetime infernece and checking
       3. Develop LLVM backend code generation from MIR.
+* **Anticipated Implementation order of major features:** Effects should be implemented, followed by linear types, followed by references, followed by flow-sensitive transmutation, followed by defer.
+Initial implementation of LLVM lowering makes sense after effects and linear types are in the language.

-## 4.2 LLVM Coroutine Backend Strategy
+### 4.2 LLVM Coroutine Backend Strategy
 * Silica targets LLVM for code generation.
 To implement algebraic effects (which manifest as coroutines), Silica will leverage LLVM's built-in coroutine support.

 * **Chosen Backend:** The implementation will use the standard, mature LLVM state machine lowering strategy (switched-resume model).
 This involves transforming effectful Silica functions into state machines using LLVM intrinsics (`@llvm.coro.begin`, `@llvm.coro.suspend`, `@llvm.coro.resume`, `@llvm.coro.destroy`, etc.) and associated optimization passes (`coro-split`, `coro-elide`, `coro-cleanup`).